 Simple dimensions can be defined as those available in a widget that contains just 1 data source (or multiple instances of the same data source).

 Aggregate Dimensions are dimensions that are common across all the data sources being used in a widget.
-If the dimension you're looking for isn't available in the Aggregate list, you will need to use Custom Dimensions, which are explored in the next section.
+The dimension you're looking for may not be available in the Aggregate list.
+If this happens you will need to use Custom Dimensions.
+We explore these in the next section.
 There are many fewer aggregate dimensions than simple ones, but using custom dimensions gives you massive flexibility when adding dimensions to your data widgets.

 NinjaNote: At least 1 Metric is required for all data widgets - it's the measurement of performance or value.
 In many of the data widgets, you can add one or more metrics to provide greater detail on overall performance, such as displaying Impressions alongside Clicks, Cost, and CPC.